LlessReal/Linux-Notes/eJPT notes.md

 <br> Wappalyzer is a cloud-based tool that identifies the technologies used to build websites.
 It is  the browser plug in built with (recommended)
 <br> whatweb from Kali Linux Tools provides info about the tech used on the website
 <br> Httrack is a website copier that downloads websites to a local directory

-<br> netcraft is used to find out what technologies are used by a website | https://sitereport.netcraft.com/
 <br> Builtwith is the same
-<br> robots.txt contains a list of directories that aren’t indexed by search engines
-<br> sitemap.xml does

-<br> Sublist3r can be used to perform a subdomain brute force. | https://github.com/aboul3la/Sublist3r

 ### DNS footprinting
 <br> dnsrecon is a tool in kali for dns footprinting
 <br> dnsrecon -d website.com | or dnsdumpster.com (better visual output)